pvdrz/pijama/notes.md

 #### Store

 Store is the inverse of the load address instruction so it is reasonable to use the instruction `MOV r/m64,r64`.
-But this was the example instruction that we used to understand how to emit machine code.
+Actually, this was the example instruction that we used to understand how to emit machine code.
 So it should be pretty straightforward.

 We have to set the `REX.W` byte to enable 64-bit mode, the first operand is encoded in the `r/m` field and that the second operand is encoded in the `reg` field.
 This means that we can reuse most of the code that we did for the load address instruction because the arguments are flipped.

-We can test this instruction by doing the same we did for the load address instruction:
+We can test this instruction by doing the same we did for the load address
+instruction:
 ```objdump
 Disassembly of section .text: